OnsenUI/OnsenUI/README.md

 ## Developing your app

-[Monaca IDE] makes it super easy to create Onsen UI project, but if you want to use other IDEs, we provide a template in **app** folder for you to get started.
+[Monaca IDE] makes it super easy to create Onsen UI project, but if you want to use other IDEs, we provide project templates for you in the project_tempates folder.
+You will see the instruction on how to run the project there.

-* Running the app by running the script

-        scripts/web-server.js

-* Then navigate your browser to [http://localhost:8000/app/index.html](http://localhost:8000/app/index.html)

 ## Documentation